compjolab/cjlab-homepage/_posts/2015-09-30-lab-launch-and-data-sets.md

 ---
-title: A quick list of deep and interesting datasets for computational journalists
+title: "Deep and interesting datasets for computational journalists: a quick list"
 author: Dan Nguyen
 description: In case you missed the Sept.
 30 CJ Lab info session, a summary and some links to get you acquainted.
 date: 2015-09-30